johnsellin93/lineflow/lineflow.md

 LineFlow was created to remove this friction.

-Instead of waiting at the screen, traders can define their structural levels once and allow the execution engine to monitor price
+Instead of watching charts waiting for entries, traders define structural levels once and allow the execution engine to monitor price and enforce the rule.

 When the market reaches the defined structure, LineFlow automatically: